 Jane is a Clinical Psychologist registered with AHPRA, and a member of the Australian Psychological Society, also the EMDR Association of Australia.
 Jane is an AHPRA-approved Clinical Supervisor and holds the following accreditations.

 Master of Science in Social Research, University of Bath, U.K.

-Bachelor of Science in Psychology (University of Durham, U.K.)
+Bachelor of Science in Psychology with honours, University of Durham, U.K.

 Bachelor of Science in English & Business Management, Beijing International Studies University, P.R.China

 Jane's speciality is in trauma, PTSD and anxiety.
 Jane does not provide assessment reports for medical, legal or insurance claim purposes.

 Before organising your first consultation, you are invited to complete a comprehensive set of assessment questionnaires in your own time.
 This work will save you nearly two sessions of time required for assessment so that we may move forward together more effectively.
 This allows Jane to study and reflect on your assessment results, enabling her to understand your background and history, your underlying patterns, and importantly your strengths and goals.

 On our first session we can then deepen our understanding of your life challenges and move towards the goals you wish to achieve.
 Jane draws from a variety of evidence-based therapy models including: Eye Movement Desensitisation Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Schema Therapy, and Internal Family Systems Therapy (IFS).